 This program provides specialists (Researchers, Postgraduate Students, Librarians, Museum Curators, etc.) who need a good command of Japanese language to conduct field work and research through an intensive residential training course on the Japanese language.

 There are no tuition fees.
 Participants will reside at the Japanese-Language Institute, Kansai (single rooms) and we will cover meals, teaching materials, field trip expenses, and overseas travel insurance.
-We will NOT cover airfare for US citizens.
+Airfare will NOT be covered for US applicants.

 This course focuses on general Japanese language proficiency and aims to assist participants improve speaking, hearing, reading, and writing skills.
 Optional lessons are also offered to meet individual Japanese language needs for specialized work purposes and academic research activities.
 Moreover, the program includes some activities for enhancing participants' understanding of Japanese society, such as social events with the local community, field trips, etc.